-Tuition fee contributed over 94.9% of the Group's revenue for the year ended 30 June 2019 while overseas service fee represented approximately 5.1% of the revenue during the same period.
+Tuition fee contributed over 93.1% of the Group's revenue while overseas service fee represented approximately 6.9% of the revenue.

 Cost of Sales

 Cost of sales consists primarily of staff costs, depreciation and amortisation, office expenses, consultation and student related costs.